 10.3.1.1.1.1 Description

-This method measures the EIRP in an anechoic chamber with the separation between the phase center of the AAS BS and the phase center of the receiving antenna of no less than 2D2/λ, where D is the largest dimension of the antenna of AAS BS.
-The measurement system setup is as depicted in Fig. 10.3.1.1.2-1.
+This method measures the EIRP in an anechoic chamber with the separation between the manufacturer declared coordinate system reference point of the AAS BS and the phase center of the receiving antenna of no less than 2D2/λ, where D is the largest dimension of the antenna of AAS BS and λ is the wavelength.
+The measurement system setup is as depicted in Fig. 10.3.1.1.1.1-1.